VR-25/acc/README.md

 // Default: false
 //
 // Enable this only if the set charging switch is stubbornly reset by the system.
-// Oftentimes, userspace thermal management daemons (e.g., mi_thermald) and/or driver issues are behind charging control issues.
+// Oftentimes, userspace thermal management daemons (e.g., mi_thermald) and/or driver bugs are behind charging control issues.
 // Some people "systemlessly" disable certain thermal daemons with Magisk.
 While this is not a general recommendation, they swear by it.

 // idle_apps (ia) #
-// Default: null
+// Default: Null
 //
 // This is a list of comma or space separated patterns matching Android package names.
 // When a matched app is running in the foreground, idle mode is enabled.